jtaylor100/jtaylor100.github.io/markdown/inadequacy.markdown

 date: 2018-05-02
 ---

-> "Every Failure is a Lesson, a chance to grow."
+> Every Failure is a Lesson, a chance to grow.

 This is what I tell myself whenever things don't work out.
 I have to do it firmly, with conviction, almost shout it at myself.
 The idea behind it is